greenelab/brd-net/README.md

 conda activate brdnet
 python -m ipykernel install --user --name brdnet --display-name "brdnet"
 ```
+## Run Order
+Because some scripts depend on the output of others, running them in order is important when starting from scratch.
+The recommended running order is as follows:

+1. Run `find_studies.py` to label samples from studies which contain adult gene expression that is clearly healthy or unhealthy
+2. Run `download_categorized_data.ipynb` to download the expression data for the samples output by find\_studies.py
+3. If you want to filter your results based on ontology terms, run `subset_studies.py`.
+4. Run `model_evaluation_pipeline.sh`, which runs PLIER with different k values, then calls `evaluate_models.py` on the results

 ### Note
 The environment file explicitly references the channel for each dependency.